Cin316/X-Schedule/README.md

 #X Schedule

 X Schedule is an iOS app that fetches the bell schedule for St. Xavier High School from the [St. X website](http://www.stxavier.org).
 It shows an in-app view of the schedule and has a Notification Center widget.
-Its modular approach makes it easy to adapt to other situations.
+Its modular approach makes it easy to adapt to a multitude of situations.

 #Screenshots